North Korea fires two projectiles into sea off eastern coast: South Korea

 North Korea has fired a series of missiles and rockets since Kim and Trump agreed at a June 30 meeting to revive stalled denuclearisation talks.

+A U.S. official said that at least one projectile was launched and that it appeared to be similar to previous short-range missiles fired by Pyongyang.

+Trump played down the recent North Korean weapons launches when he spoke to reporters earlier on Friday, saying: “I say it again: There have been no nuclear tests.
+The missile tests have all been short-range.
+No ballistic missile tests.
+No long-range missiles.”

-Trump said Kim had said he was “not happy” about the missile tests, which the North Korean leader has said were a response to U.S.-South Korean military drills being held this month.
+Trump also said Kim had said he was “not happy” about the missile tests and U.S.-South Korean war games, which the North Korean leader has said were a response to U.S.-South Korean military drills being held this month.
+He said he could have another meeting with Kim.

 The United States and South Korea have kicked off their largely computer-simulated exercises as an alternative to previous large-scale annual drills that were halted to expedite denuclearisation talks.